antimof/UxPlay/README.txt

 window, change directories to the source directory of the downloaded source code ("UxPlay-\*", "\*" = "master" or the release tag for zipfile downloads, "UxPlay" for "git clone" downloads), then do

+**Note:** By default UxPlay will be built with optimization for the computer it is built on; when this is not the case, as when you are packaging for a distribution, use the cmake option `-DNO_MARCH_NATIVE=ON`.

 1.  `sudo apt-get install libssl-dev libplist-dev` (unless you need to build OpenSSL and libplist from source).